mpt-network/mptstan/README.md

 Because `mptstan` is based on `brms` and therefore `Stan`, you will need a C++ compiler to use the package.
-Installation instructions for a C++ compiler for your operationg system can be found here:
+Installation instructions for a C++ compiler for your operating system can be found here:
 <https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started>

 ## Example